Evidence Level

 Endothelial function and vascular tone

-Standardized amla extract supports endothelial function as measured by digital volume pulse reflection index in adults with type 2 diabetes and metabolic syndrome.
+Standardized amla extract supports endothelial function as measured by digital volume pulse reflection index in adults with type 2 diabetes.
 The improvement is consistent with better nitric oxide signaling and may help maintain healthy arterial responsiveness.

 Antioxidant defense for cardiovascular tissues